Note: This special report on the 10th anniversary of the Pinelake nursing home massacre first appeared in The Pilot on March 30, 2019.

 “Everyone was just appalled when it happened,” she said.
 “Now people don’t talk about it at all.”

 One of the few tributes on Friday came from Krueger, the district attorney.
-Writing on Facebook about the crime scene, she said the “bloody murder trail was easy to follow but impossible to comprehend.”
+Writing on Facebook, she recalled that the “bloody murder trail was easy to follow but impossible to comprehend.”

 “Throughout the nursing home, one violent scene led to another,” Krueger wrote.
 “The magnitude of the violence revealed itself.
 Old age had rendered these victims completely defenseless and harmless; feeble in body and mind.”